ruslanmv/ruslanmv.github.io/_posts/2024-10-20-How-to-build-multiagent-system-with-WatsonX.md

 - **"Fetch the bitcoin price over the past 5 days."** triggers the Researcher agent.
 - **"Explain what Bitcoin is."** triggers the Creator agent.

+For the complete code you can go [here](https://github.com/ruslanmv/How-to-build-multiagent-system-with-WatsonX/blob/master/model.ipynb).

 ### Conclusion